megalloid/Hopi-HP-9800/README.md

 - pyserial
 - binascii

-Please, you can find all functions in source files hp9800.
+Please, you can find all functions in source file hp9800.py